availabs/data-manager-control-libraries-experiments/experiments/pgboss/README.md

 ## Opinion 2022/08/02

-pg-boss is a job queue, not an event bus.
+### Transactional Orchestrator Node

 I think this library has promise backing a single orchestrator node at the center of an event network.

-However, as far as I can tell, it does support broadcast events.
-This means that either

-- We can somehow guarantee that events arrive at nodes with the appropriate handlers.
-I was unable to implement this, but it may be possible using this library using either queue names or the subscribe/publish functionality.
-- There must be an orchestrator node that receives ALL events, then broadcasts them and accepts offers from handlers.

 We could implement a [Redux](https://redux.js.org/)-like event-based system where nodes dispatch events to the orchestrator via local instances of pg-boss.
-Importantly, event-dispatch and database updates can happen within ATOMIC transactions if we use the same DB connection/transaction to mutate the database and dispatch events.
+Importantly, _event-dispatch and database updates can happen within ATOMIC transactions_ if we use the same DB transaction to mutate the database and dispatch events.

 For further details on ATOMIC DB Updates and Event dispatch, see